mimi-030/ML/README.md

 - Conclusion

-> In this exercise, Homework 3 will focus on two main topics for non-Deep Learning analysis, while Homework 4 will focus on the following two main topics for Deep Learning analysis.
+> In this exercise, non-DL will focus on two main topics for non-Deep Learning analysis, while DL will focus on the following two main topics for Deep Learning analysis.
-Non-DL refers to traditional machine learning methods that are not based on deep learning.Non-DL refers to traditional machine learning methods that are not based on deep learning.
+Non-DL refers to traditional machine learning methods that are not based on deep learning.
 ------------